UA4R/Catching-The-Intruder-ELK-Based-SOC-Investigation/README.md

 ### Steps

-- Go to AWS account (IAM) user account and launch instance.
-After Launching instance you name the instance in this case catching the intruder elk
+- Go to AWS account (IAM) user account and launch instance from AWS EC2.
+After Launching instance you name the instance, in this case; catching the intruder elk.
+For Amazon Machine Image **(AMI)** choose Ubuntu 22.04.
+For instance type, I went with t3.xlarge 4vCPU 16 GB of RAM.
+For key pair type, I went with RSA due to its universal compatibility and its been used multiple times.
+Set the appropriate network settings ( I applied the principle of least privilege and added inbound rules for port 22 and port 5601).
+For storage **EBS Volume**, I went with 40GB gp3.

+-